ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished google homepage

 **Thoughts:** It's nearly identical to the original homepage!
 I can tell that I've improved a lot.

+### Day 17: July 1, 2021

+**Today's Progress**: Worked on JS fundamentals in TOP

+**Thoughts:** Learned about declaring variables, delcarations to avoid, numbers and arithmatic, precedence in operators, unary and binary, pre-fixing and post-fixing.
+As well as a few other minor things.